awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_VIEW.md

 Both *eventview* and *myeventview* have now been dropped successfully\.

-The following example either drops the *eventview* view if it exists, or does nothing and returns a message if it does not:
+The following example either drops the *eventview* view if it exists, or does nothing and returns a message if it doesn't

 ```
 drop view if exists eventview;